krishnap25/privAI_course_2024o/_modules/week-09.md

 ---
-title: Week 9 - Protecting against Data Reconstruction II
+title: Week 9 - No class
 ---